kaaproject/kaa/doc/Welcome/index.md

 **[Kaa RFCs &rarr;][RFCs]**

-- This is Kaa team's repository that contains Kaa RFCs---most of them describe interface protocols that define how services exchange data in a Kaa deployment.
+- This is Kaa team's repository that contains Kaa RFCs---most of them describe interface protocols that define how services exchange data in a Kaa cluster.

+**[What's new &rarr;][whats new]**

+- Summary of the changes between the Kaa platform versions.

 </td>
 </tr>